michaelfm1211/mdview/DOCS.md

 look ahead, but libmdview is restricted to only seeing one character at a time.
 To get around this, the library "cheats" by storing in memory anything that could become a link (more specially, any text between a `[` character and the next space or the next `]` character).
-If you are concerned about memory usage, see the "Considerations for Low-Memory Systems" section at the bottom of this document.

 ##### Tables

-**TODO** Currently unimplemented.
+Markdown table syntax is currently unsupported and it is unlikely that it will become supported in the future.
+If you need to create a table, then use raw HTML.

 ### Special Character Sequences